AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

 The profile strings in this specification are included in the [NMOS Parameter Registers][].
 Additional strings may be added there in the future.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
   The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
-It MUST comply with the stream's active parameter sets.
+The stream's active parameter sets MUST be compliant with the `level` attribute of the Flow.
 The permitted `level` values are strings, defined as per ITU-T Rec.
 H.264 Annex A

   - "1" (Default if not specified in the SDP transport file)
   - "1b", "1.1", "1.2", "1.3"